 Information for Patients

-Patients should also be instructed that ocular solutions, if handled improperly, can become contaminated by common bacteria known to cause ocular infections.
-Serious damage to the eye and subsequent loss of vision may result from using contaminated solutions (see PRECAUTIONS, General).
+Patients should also be instructed that ocular solutions, if handled improperly or if the tip of the dispensing container contacts the eye or surrounding structures, can become contaminated by common bacteria known to cause ocular infections.
+Serious damage to the eye and subsequent loss of vision may result from using contaminated solutions.
+(See PRECAUTIONS, General.)

-Patients should also be advised that if they have ocular surgery or develop an intercurrent ocular condition (e.g., trauma or infection), they should immediately seek their physician's advice concerning the use of the present multidose container.
+Patients should also be advised that if they have ocular surgery or develop an intercurrent ocular condition (e.g., trauma or infection), they should immediately seek their physician's advice concerning the continued use of the present multidose container.

-Patients with bronchial asthma, a history of bronchial asthma, severe chronic obstructive pulmonary disease, sinus bradycardia, second or third degree atrioventricular block, or cardiac failure should be advised not to take this product (see CONTRAINDICATIONS).
+Patients with bronchial asthma, a history of bronchial asthma, severe chronic obstructive pulmonary disease, sinus bradycardia, second or third degree atrioventricular block, or cardiac failure should be advised not to take this product.
+(See CONTRAINDICATIONS.)

-Patients should be advised that Timolol Maleate ophthalmic solution contains benzalkonium chloride which may be absorbed by soft contact lenses.
+Patients should be advised that Timolol Maleate Ophthalmic Solution contains benzalkonium chloride which may be absorbed by soft contact lenses.
 Contact lenses should be removed prior to administration of the solution.
-Lenses may be reinserted 15 minutes following Timolol Maleate ophthalmic solution administration.
+Lenses may be reinserted 15 minutes following Timolol Maleate Ophthalmic Solution administration.